liao961120/liao961120.github.io/content/_index.md

           img: /project/dcardCorpus.png
         - name: "svg2png"
           tags: ['Web', 'JavaScript']
-          about: "A web page to batch convert SVG images to PNG images, with options to set resolution of the PNGs."
+          about: "A web page to batch convert SVG images to PNG images, with options to set the resolution of the PNGs."
           url: https://svg2png.yongfu.name/
           img: /project/svg2png.png
         - name: "Linguisticsdown"